What you need to know about data privacy compliance

 Simplify software and device maintenance: Invest in security solutions that alert you to software and firmware updates, so you always have the latest defense against vulnerabilities.
 Having a system that prompts you to automatically rotate passwords also helps strengthen cyber resilience.

-The KiwiVision™ Privacy Protector module of Security Center, ensures the privacy of individuals when monitoring or sharing video surveillance.
+The KiwiVision™ Privacy Protector module of Security Center ensures the privacy of individuals when monitoring or sharing video surveillance.

 Privacy Protector dynamically masks the identity of individuals in live and recorded video.
 This way, your operators only see what they need to see, preventing unnecessary intrusions of privacy.
 Using permissions, you can also easily control which operator can review the original footage.

-If an incident occurs, authorized operators with specified access rights can view the unmasked video directly from the Security Center platform.
+If an incident occurs, authorized operators with specified access rights can view the unmasked video directly from your Security Center platform.
 The original recording can also be encrypted using security certificates to prevent unauthorized access.